vnykmshr/gopantic/.github/CONTRIBUTING.md

 ### Coverage Requirements

-- New code must maintain >90% test coverage
+- New code should maintain >70% test coverage
 - Run `make coverage` to generate and view coverage reports
 - Critical paths (parsing, validation) should have 100% coverage
+- Current project coverage: ~54% (contributions to improve coverage are welcome!)

 ## Documentation